MXR Micro Amp – Powerful Transparent Boost

 As you can see, it’s one of the leanest, simplest to use pedals I have ever tested!
 It comes in a standard MXR packaging, including a pretty solid box.
 This is pretty much the standard for all MXR pedals I have purchased so far.
 Standards are good! 🙂

 In the box, you will have the pedal, a quick guide booklet, a warranty and serial number leaflet, an MXR sticker and 3M pads for the pedal.
 The quick guide, as with all the MXR pedals, is just a general guideline on MXR pedals.
-I have never had any manual or any specific document to the particular MXR pedal that I have ever owned.
-Ads - Check out these ads to support this web page
+I have never had any manual or any specific document for the particular MXR pedal that I have ever owned.

 So it doesn’t come with a manual.
 Would you ever need a manual with a pedal like this?
 Highly likely no!